mciocchi/atomic_d6/README.md

 Characters that fail to Notice a threat automatically fail their Reaction Roll to it.

-Incapacitated characters also automatically fail Reaction Rolls.
+Incapacitated characters automatically fail Reaction Rolls.

 ## Turn-Based Play